mhotchkiss84/open-tracker/README.md

 Currently this application is being developed with C#, .Net, Identity framework, and Entity framework.
 I have plans later down the line to switch over to React for the front end and use Django for the backend.
 I originally wanted to start the project this way but my school has limited me to using the current tech stack.
 The reason why I will be switching to React is for a better user exerpeince.
 One example is during the sprint phase users will be able to drag and drop tickets to different areas of the sprint board.

-# Capstone MVP (Minimum Viable Product with a 2 week deadline)
+# Capstone MVP (minimum viable product with a 2 week deadline)
 - User can create an account and login
 - Once the user is logged in they will be able to create a new project
 - Project Managers can assign other users to projects